tastetest/ascent/readme.md

 2. Create a tilemap with collisions for your player to move through -- DONE !!!!
 3. add in enemies
+  -- Let's work on that.
+There's a library for it.
 4. add in weapon types
 -- or make it a bow focused game
 5. add in an inventory system
 6. add in UI
 7. add in main menu/pause menu
+8. make it prettier
+  - color palette for the whole game
+  - make wall textures/ground textures
+  - draw enemies